Bluewater, Queensland: Education

-Bluewater State School is a government primary (Prep-6) school for boys and girls at Buckby Street (19.1748°S 146.5556°E).
+Bluewater State School is a government primary (Prep-6) school for boys and girls at 1-3 Ditton Street with its entrance on Buckby Street (19.1748°S 146.5556°E).
 In 2018, the school had an enrolment of 438 students with 32 teachers (30 full-time equivalent) and 22 non-teaching staff (12 full-time equivalent).

 There is no secondary school in Bluewater.
 The nearest government secondary school is Northern Beaches State High School in Deeragun to the south-east.

 Amenities

-Bluewater is a thriving community containing a number of amenities.

 The Townsville City Council operate a mobile library service which visits the Community Centre at Bluewater on Monday afternoons.

-Toolakea and Bluewater Beach are popular recreational areas, and there is a boat ramp facility and waste transfer station towards the end of Bluewater Drive.

-There is the Urban Forest and Fitness Trail.
+There is a boat ramp at Bluewater Road on the north bank of Althaus Creek (19.1571°S 146.5985°E).
+It is managed by the Townsville City Council.

-Other amenities in the area include a community centre, a Girl Guides training and camping centre, a Scout hall and Bluewater Medical Practice.
+Other amenities in the area include a Girl Guides training and camping centre.

+There is a waste transfer station towards the end of Bluewater Drive.